 After forty-five minutes, I passed a sign indicating a left turn for the Gap of Dunloe and another with an arrow directing straight to Carrauntoohil.
 I was in the foothills of the Reeks now and the rolling mountains beckoned in view ahead.
 I continued pedaling through small villages on the footsteps of these mountains and kept an eye out for street signs directing to Cronin’s yard.

-The path eventually turned from pavement to backroad and I was in awe while cycling through fields with views of the mountains and lush Irish countryside as far as the eye can see.
+The path eventually turned from pavement to backroad and I was in awe while cycling through fields with views of the mountains and lush Irish countryside that was partly covered in snow.
 The fields were filled with large rocks and boulders, and tall green grass, mixed with a reddish fern.
 Then there were the signature Ireland, old stone fences and walls, carving their way throughout the landscape and elevating, an already quite strong, North Atlantic feel.

 Continuing cycling through a valley, where I was briefly chased by sheep dogs and Jack Russel Terriers, I made it to Cronin’s yard and a small cottage, after about an hour and twenty minutes of cycling.